process-engine/documentation/reference/stack/basic-concepts/entity-services.md

 An entity service can provide methods that create entities from a given state or work on multiple entities.

+In contrast to entities, there are no methods you need to implement by convention.

 ## Entity Service Dependency Injection

 To keep all responsibilities clean and encapsulated an entity should **NOT** have its own entity service as a dependency.